Granite Bay Wealth Management, LLC

 Granite Bay Wealth Management Investing Philosophy

 In order to construct a portfolio according to your financial situation, Granite Bay Wealth Management will look to identify key points in your investor profile.
 This principally involves your personal risk tolerance, time horizon and any distinct long- or short-term goals you may have.
 These factors then come together to help the firm create your portfolio’s asset allocation.
-GBWM places clients on an asset allocation scale that ranges from aggressive, to moderately aggressive, to moderate, to moderately conservative, to conservative.
+GBWM places clients on an asset allocation scale that ranges from aggressive to moderate to conservative.

 Although exchange-traded funds and mutual funds remain Granite Bay’s top investment recommendations, the firm has a plethora of stock and bond types that it may include in clients’ portfolios, such as: